Phoenixgreen763/Gym-Planner/README.md

     * This calendar spans the entirety of the page for easy readability.
     * The calendar also includes a "today" button at the top of the calendar.
     * This button allows users to easily jump back to the current date to view events.

+* Footer
+    * Each page also consists of a footer.
+    * This is located at the bottom of each page.
+    * It includes links to various social media platforms, and the copyright, which automatically updates each year.
+    * The colour and styling is consistent with the rest of the page to keep a uniform look as explained above.

 ### Features to Implement